grgks/appointment-system-react/README.md

 # WorkApp - Appointment Management System Frontend

-A modern React-based frontend application for managing client appointments and user administration.
-Built with React 19, TypeScript, and TailwindCSS, featuring a clean interface for appointment scheduling, client management, and administrative tasks.
+This project initially started as a **university assignment** and has since evolved into a modern, scalable React-based frontend application for managing client appointments and user administration.
+Built with React 19, TypeScript, and TailwindCSS, it provides a clean interface for appointment scheduling, client management, and administrative tasks.

+The architecture is designed with scalability in mind, allowing easy extension to new entities and features.
+Upcoming enhancements include **user profile settings**, advanced **email reminder workflows**, and additional administrative tools.

 ## Features